Flow Agentic Accounting

 SHARE THIS BLOG

-This article walks through the trade-offs of each method in plain language, so you can decide whether to keep using QuickBooks workarounds, automate on top of QuickBooks with LiveFlow FP&A, or consider moving to Flow ERP as your entity count and complexity grow.
+This article details two methods for consolidating multiple entities in QuickBooks Online and its trade-offs, so you can decide whether to keep using QuickBooks workarounds, automate on top of QuickBooks with LiveFlow FP&A, or consider moving to Flow ERP as your entity count and complexity grow.

 Key takeaways

-• QuickBooks Online doesn't provide true native multi-entity consolidation — every method requires some workaround
+• The challenge: QuickBooks Online doesn't provide true native multi-entity consolidation, so every method requires some workaround

-• The three methods are: manual report exports, spreadsheet-based consolidation, and automated consolidation with LiveFlow FP&A
+• Two solutions: manual report exports and spreadsheet-based consolidation, or automated consolidation with LiveFlow FP&A

-• The biggest limitation is that QuickBooks doesn't automate intercompany eliminations, currency conversion, or cross-entity account mapping
+• The limitations: QuickBooks doesn't automate intercompany eliminations, currency conversion, or cross-entity account mapping

 • Finance teams that automate consolidation with LiveFlow FP&A report saving 25 hours per month on close-related work